-SUMMARY: These regulations establishThis rule establishes procedures and standards for applying pesticides in school buildings and on school grounds.
-This chapterrule also sets forth the requirements for notifying school staff, students, visitors, parents and guardians about pending pesticide applications.
+SUMMARY: These regulations establish procedures and standards for applying pesticides in school buildings and on school grounds.
+This chapter also sets forth the requirements for notifying school staff, students, visitors, parents and guardians about pending pesticide applications.

 Section 1.
 Definitions